-You’ll find one of the West’s most vibrant storytellers in Great Falls, Mont.
+You’ll find one of the West’s most vibrant storytellers, C.M.
+Russell, in Great Falls, Mont.

 But you won’t be able to hear his stories.
 The great artist Charles Marion Russell died in 1926.
 Instead, you’ll discover evocative scenes from the 1800s and early 1900s depicted across his broad canvases with splashes of bright-colored paint at the C.M.
 Russell Museum.
 You’ll find herds of boisterous elk and the haunting sunlit faces of three Native Americans witnessing a steamboat on the Missouri River for the first time.

 “I like to say that the more you dig into Charlie Russell and his art and writings, the more you are drawn into his world,” says Duane Braaten, the museum’s director of art and philanthropy.
 “You find you’d like to sit around a campfire with him and hear his stories.
 A visit to the museum is about the closest we’ll ever get to that.”

 While artists of Russell’s era like Thomas Moran and Frederic Remington traveled to the West periodically, Russell stayed, carving out a rich life in a corner of the West where the Great Plains roll up to the Rocky Mountain front.
 The museum, his home and log-hewn studio sit on the city block where Russell, his wife Nancy and son Jack lived.